 Temple # 2 – The Small Temple

-Located just 300 feet from the main Abu Simbel temple is a second one dedicated to the Egyptian queen Nefertari.
+Located just 100 meters from the main Abu Simbel temple is a second one dedicated to the Egyptian queen Nefertari.
 This one is not as huge and impressive as the main temple, but it’s still pretty cool in its own way.

 The front of the temple has a row of 6 statues of the king and queen, along with some mini-statues of the princes and princesses.

-The 6 main statues are over 30 feet tall, so they’re bigger than they look in pictures!
+The 6 main statues are over 10 meters tall, so they’re bigger than they look in pictures!